HwWobbe/DefinitiveData-DeltaAlerts/README.md

 ### QuickLinks & Comments:
 - 2026-05-19:
   - extend use of GitHub > KeepH via Marks + rightClick
+    - also copy into TwH for PKM retension
 - 2026-05-18:
   - 23:59 - EoD = EndOfDay
   - 23:50 - date tweaks